Ceasar/Encyclopedia/src/adler_1966.rst

        Aristotle are longer than the originals.
 They include, of course, more than a structural analysis, for they undertake to interpret the author sentence by sentence.

 ..
-[6]
-    The reader may improve his ability to detect an author's problems by studying the kinds of questions anyone can ask about anything.

-    The kinds of questions anyone can ask about anything can be briefly and non-exhaustively formulated.

-    Theoretical questions:

-    - Does something exist?

-    - What kind of thing is it?

-    - What caused it to exist, or under what conditions can it exist, or why does it exist?

-    - What purpose does it serve?

-    - What are the consequences of its existence?

-    - What are its characteristic properties, its typical traits?

-    - What are its relations to other things of a similar sort, or of a different sort?

-    - How does it behave?

-    Practical questions:

-    - What ends should be sought?

-    - What means should be chosen to a given end?

-    - What things must one do to gain a certain objective, and in what order?

-    - Under these conditions, what is the right thing to do, or the better rather than the worse?

-    - Under what conditions would it be better to do this rather than that?

-..
 [7]
     One obvious fact shows the existence of a wide range of degrees in the